OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## Anatomy of an Office Add-in

 The basic components of an Office Add-in are an XML manifest file and your own web application.
 The manifest defines various settings, including how your add-in integrates with Office clients.
-When your add-in is ready for your customers, you [publish](../publish/publish.md) it to an on-premises add-in catalog or [submit it to the Office Store](http://msdn.microsoft.com/library/ff075782-1303-4517-91cc-b3d730e9b9ae%28Office.15%29.aspx).
 Your web application needs to be hosted on a web server, or web hosting service, such as [Microsoft Azure](../publish/host-an-office-add-in-on-microsoft-azure.md).

 **Manifest + webpage = an Office Add-in**